 Strong muscles are also a plus because they actually help protect you when you exercise by supporting your joints and helping to prevent injuries.
 Muscle also burns more energy when a person's at rest than fat does, so building your muscles will help you burn more calories and maintain a healthy weight.

 Different types of exercise strengthen different muscle groups, for example:

 Strengthening the heart and other muscles isn't the only important goal of exercise.
 Exercise also helps the body stay flexible, meaning that your muscles and joints stretch and bend easily.
 People who are flexible can worry less about strained muscles and sprains.

 Being flexible may also help improve a person's sports performance.
-Some activities, like dance or martial arts, obviously require great flexibility, but increased flexibility can also help people perform better at other sports, such as soccer or lacrosse.
+Some activities, like dance or martial arts, obviously require great flexibility, but increased flexibility also can help people perform better at other sports, such as soccer or lacrosse.